 Myth: You can walk through a flooded area if it isn’t deep.

-Fact: Just 6 inches of moving water can sweep someone off of their feet very easily.
-Staying out of any and all flood water will keep you safe, especially if you can’t tell how deep it is.
+Fact: Just 6 inches of moving water can sweep someone off their feet very easily.
+Staying out of all flood water will keep you safe, especially if you can’t tell how deep it is.

 Myth: A green-blue sky means that there will be hail.